yguitton/training-material/faqs/galaxy/interactive_tools_jupyter_launch.md

 > >
 > >     This may take a moment, but once the `Executed notebook` in your history is **orange**, you are up and running!
 > >
 > > 4.
-On the left menue bar you should see the **Interactive Tools** Icon now.
+On the left menu bar you should see the **Interactive Tools** Icon now.
 Click on it to open the  **Active Interactive Tools** and locate the JupyterLab instance you started.
 > > 5.
 Click on your JupyterLab instance (**JupyTool interactive tool**)
 > >
 > {: .hands_on}